-In accordance with University's Assignment Extension Policy (Regulation 5.6.1), the examiner of a course may grant an extension of the due date of an assignment in extenuating circumstances. (a) Since the report assessment is team-based, no team extensions will normally be granted on the basis of a single team member's illness or incapacity.
+In accordance with University Policy, the Examiner may grant an extension of the due date of an assignment in extenuating circumstances. (a) Since the report assessment is team-based, no team extensions will normally be granted on the basis of a single team member's illness or incapacity.
 It is expected that the team will devise alternative solutions to cover the shortfall in allocated duties or roles amongst other team members. (b) The examiner may vary this requirement only when there are substantial grounds such as re-forming of teams due to high levels of student withdrawals or attrition. (c) Individual submissions such as the portfolio or reflection will not be bound by these strictures and the examiner may at his/her discretion grant such extensions of the due date as are compatible with the timely reporting of final grades.

 Students who do not have regular access to postal services for the submission of paper-based assessments, or regular access to Internet services for electronic submission, or are otherwise disadvantaged by these regulations may be given special consideration.
 They should contact the examiner of the course to negotiate such special arrangements prior to the submission date.